briatte/ida/README.md

 ## HISTORY

+__May-2013__: added more course content and better resolution (100dpi) for all plots.

 __Apr-2013:__ added a lot of course content and cleaner plots.
-Also adding the [R-2013-Lyon](R-2013-Lyon) folder that contains our conference presentation of the course.
+Also adding the [R-2013-Lyon](R-2013-Lyon) folder for a conference presentation on the course.

-__Mar-2013:__ the course structure has been reviewed: less files, more code, tons of new examples and exercises.
-Let us know if you like it, or if anything breaks!
+__Mar-2013:__ reviewed course structure: less files, more code, tons of new examples and exercises.

-__Feb-2013:__ the `.Rprofile` functions are now much more efficient, and the `knitr` routine has been slightly improved.
-The code is getting tidier in the early sessions.
+__Feb-2013:__ more efficient `.Rprofile` functions and improved `knitr` routine, tidier code on the early sessions.

-__Jan-2013:__ all files are now chained to each other via navigational links.
-The `.Rprofile` starter file contains a utility to install and load packages.
-First code release.
+__Jan-2013:__ first release.

 ## TODO

-* Code:
-  * straighten up usage of download routines with `downloader` and `RCurl`
-  * acknowledge authors in `code/README` for all additional functions
-* Course:
+* finish writing up examples
 * tidy up code for all sessions
-  * add setup instructions and homework (exercises, assignments, grading scheme)
+* add coursework instructions

 > First release: January 2013.
-> Last revised: April 2013.
+> Last revised: May 2013.